 This article was written by home product expert Erica Puisis.
 To find the best kitchen faucets, she researched the most popular faucets on the market from top brands like Moen, Kohler, Delta, American Standard, and more.
 Options for single-handle, double-handle, pull-down, and pull-out faucets were all considered, and individual faucets were evaluated based on their installation type, features, and finishes.
 We also tested a top-rated industrial-style model, the Kohler Sous Pro-Style Pull-Down Sprayer Faucet, in the home of a product tester, who evaluated the faucet based on its ease of installation, user-friendly features, and aesthetics.

-In addition, Erica spoke with interior designer Allison Ruda to learn more about selecting a kitchen faucet that is compatible with your space and suits your style.
+Puisis spoke with interior designer Allison Ruda to learn more about selecting a kitchen faucet that is compatible with your space and suits your style.
 She offered advice on sink configuration, faucet type, and choosing a finish that will look good for years to come.
+Richard Epstein, a licensed master plumber and member of The Spruce Home Improvement Review Board, also shared his first-hand installation experience as background for this roundup.